Victoria Hagan and Leroy Street Studio Create a Breathtaking Hamptons Home

 The clients issued a couple of basic directives at the start: They wanted a modern house that could accommodate their three adult children as well as friends, and they wanted it to be inverted, with the entertaining areas on top and the bedrooms—with the exception of the master suite—below.
 “They’re very family oriented, so having lots of common spaces was a priority,” Hare says.
 “And another big driver was the open views from the master bedroom.”

 To add drama to that view, the architects placed the couple’s bedroom at the east-facing end of the house, cantilevered it out over the pool deck, and wrapped the space entirely in glass.
-“My biggest problem is that I’m so excited to see the sunrise every day that I don’t sleep long enough,” says the husband.
+“My biggest problem is that I’m so excited to see the sunrise every day that I don’t sleep long enough,” says the homeowner.
 “In the morning, you look out and see mist rising over the ponds and deer hopping through the dunes.”

 When it came to materials, Leroy Street Studio opted for consistency throughout: gray-gold Palestinian limestone for the exterior and select interior walls, gray French limestone pavers for the entrance area and terraces, oak for most doors and floors, marble and onyx in the baths.
 For the furnishings, Hagan—who previously decorated the clients’ more traditional homes in Manhattan and Aspen, Colorado—kept things modern, muted, and comfortable.
 Sumptuous fabrics and plush carpets are a restrained mix of grays, creamy buffs, and sea blues.
 “Clearly, the palette was inspired by the beach, the nature,” she says.
 “And everything is very soft and tactile.”

 Art also played a central role in the planning, as major pieces from the couple’s collection were designated from the outset to anchor specific spaces.
 Mounted opposite each other in the double-height entry hall are one of El Anatsui’s substantial wall hangings made with shimmering bottle caps, above the floating staircase, and a seven-foot-wide version of Andreas Gursky’s iconic, arrestingly minimal photograph of the Rhine River.
 It’s an impression-making welcome, with two dozen molded-glass pendant lights dangling overhead and sight lines all the way through the house, out to the grassy dunes.
 Also visible, on a small rear terrace, is a Maya Lin marble iceberg sculpture, which she made specifically for the spot.
-“It was the melting of the icebergs that created the moraines and dunescapes of the Hamptons,” explains the husband.
+“It was the melting of the icebergs that created the moraines and dunescapes of the Hamptons,” explains the homeowner.

 Upstairs, a massive inverted-V wall sculpture in royal blue by Ellsworth Kelly serves as a kind of visual bridge between the open living and dining areas, where you’ll also find works by Sean Scully and Louise Fishman.
 Just outside, the overhang that covers the dining terrace features a large cutout the family calls their “James Turrell moment,” a reference to the artist’s signature “Skyspace” installations.
 The opening features a system of louvers that can be variously angled or retracted completely—à la Turrell—for different levels of exposure.